italiangrid/storm/release-notes/storm-backend-server/1.11.15/index.md

 ### Installation and configuration

-Read carefully the following [instructions][upgrading] before updating, especially if you're updating from StoRM v1.11.11 or earlier versions.
+> If you're updating from StoRM v1.11.11 or earlier versions read carefully the [upgrading instructions][upgrading] before.

+Update package:

+    yum update storm-backend-server

+During the update of `storm-backend-server` package the service is stopped and restarted because the init script is replaced by the newest.
+Check if service is up:

+    service storm-backend-server status

+In case you need to kill the service read [here][upgrading-trouble].

 You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide].